MBakac/SCCG/README.md

 Done by [Martin Bakač](https://www.martinbakac.from.hr/) and Marta Bonacin under the supervision of [izv. prof. dr. sc.
 Mirjana Domazet-Lošo](https://www.fer.unizg.hr/en/mirjana.domazet-loso).

+[Original implementation](https://github.com/jhchen5/SCCG) by Chen et al.
 ## Idea

 The main idea proposed by the paper is to exploit the inherent properties of genetic data in order to develop a compression algorithm with better compression ratios and a faster runtime.
+This is a C++ implementation of said algorithm.

 ## Requirements